wang-angela/decor-gator/Sprint4.md

 Test getUser() using a custom http request and checks results.

 ##### TestCreateUser (t \*testing.T)
 Test createUser() using a http request and checks results.
-The changes to the database are undone through a rollback using gorm transactions.
+The changes to the database are reverted.

 ##### TestUpdateUser (t \*testing.T)
 Test updateUser() using a http request and checks results.
-The changes to the database are undone through a rollback using gorm transactions.
+The changes to the database are reverted.

 ##### TestDeleteUser (t \*testing.T)
 Test deleteUser() using a http request and checks results.
-The changes to the database are undone through a rollback using gorm transactions.
+The changes to the database are reverted.

 ### posts_test.go